sashadata/Data-Analysis-Projects-/README.md

 # [Project 5: Logistic regression](https://github.com/sashadata/logistic-regression.git)

-The caseworkers provided more than 3000 services and opened 600 cases.
+The caseworkers provided more than 3,000 services and opened 600 cases.
 Qualitative and quantitative data were collected for the target group.
-The last year result show that 33% of enrolled clinets failed to acheive the result.
-The key intention is to find out clients that are likely to fail and provide additional support for them to successfully complete the program.
-The project has two key goals (1) To identify the different factors that impact the failure to achieve the outcome and (2) To make a model to predict if your client will acheive the outcome or not.
+Last year, 33% of enrolled clients failed to achieve the set outcomes.
+The code identifies clients likely to fail to achieve set outcomes and flags them for additional support.

 ![](/images/Logistic.JPG)